kmewrd/tic-tac-toe/README.md

 ## How to Run

-1. Fork the repository.
+1. Fork the repository
-2. Clone down your new, forked repo.
+2. Clone down your new, forked repo
-3. `cd` into the repository.
+3. `cd` into the repository
-4. Type `open index.html` from the command line.
+4. Type `open index.html` from the command line

 ## About This Game